 Mindfulness Meditation

-This is the broadest, most beginner-friendly form of meditation, which is why I’m choosing it to help me get over my meditation hurdle!
+This is the broadest, most beginner-friendly form of meditation, which is why I chose it to help me get over my meditation hurdle!
 Mindfulness meditation is practiced by sitting in a quiet, comfortable position and bringing awareness to the breath.
-It sounds absurdly simple, and I'm hoping one day it will feel that way!
+It sounds absurdly simple, and one day it will feel pretty simple, too.

 Do I Need an App to Meditate?

 Need?
 Definitely not.
 Some people love apps like Headspace or Calm to help get them into the practice; they’re great tools for beginners and regular practitioners alike.
-I am choosing not to use an app this month for my daily practice, because I’m working to cultivate an ability to meditate anywhere, and get comfortable guiding myself to a sense of calm.
-I also want to have as little contact with my phone as possible when I meditate, but you should pick what works best for you!
+I chose not to use an app for my first month for my daily practice, because I wanted to cultivate the ability to meditate anywhere, with or without a device or wifi.
+After that initial month, I tried a few apps, and the two I use most often now are Insight Timer and Waking Up.

 What Essential Oils Can I Use for Meditation?

-Again, these are not necessary by any means, but can help set a meditative mood and help you begin a practice.
+Again, these are not necessary by any means, but can help set a meditative mood pretty quickly, as your sense of smell has such a direct path to your brain.
 My favorite essential oils for meditation are these: frankincense, vetiver, sandalwood, atlas cedar, palo santo, clary sage, and lavender.
 Use a single oil or a blend of 2-3 oils in a diffuser, or inhale a few drops on a tissue with your first few breaths.
+You can also use an aromatherapy blend on your hands, over your sternum, or above your collarbones.

 What Osmia Products Can I Use for Meditation?